TACC-Cloud/geoapi/README.md

 ## Python client

+The python package can be found at [PyPi](https://pypi.org/project/geoapi-client/)

+### Python client generation

-Python client is generated from the swagger definition of GeoAPI
+Python client is generated from the swagger definition of GeoAPI.
 The following steps can be used to get swagger definition:
 ```
 docker exec -it geoapi python output_swagger.py swagger.json
 docker cp geoapi:/app/geoapi/swagger.json .